 Australia's national datum will be modernised in 2 stages:

 - Stage 1 will define GDA2020, which is 1.8 metres north-east of GDA94.

 - Stage 2 will establish a different kind of location reference system called a dynamic datum.
 This will continually account for Australia's movement, meaning we can rely on location information being in perfect alignment with the devices we use to access it.

-To confirm an 'adoption' date we will consult with stakeholders to make sure that:
+To confirm an adoption date we will consult with stakeholders to make sure that:

 - we have the technical capability to manage the change in the SCDB and DCDB

 Why do we need a new datum?